 Last but not least, making plans in Granada doesn’t always have to mean going out.
 This week, we want to tell you a few things about the traditional heater, or brasero.
 Films and homemade popcorn are on you!
 This cosy way of warming up goes back to the Hispanic-Muslim period.
 Braseros were used to heat small spaces where the family could get together to escape the bitter cold weather characteristic of our region.
 In the Alhambra museum (the article is in Spanish but you can see braseros) we can see some examples of braseros from this period.

 Our second idea for what to do in Granada is somewhat more innovative and is in fact new to Spain.
 Believe it or not, Granada is home to the first Beer Spa: an alternative for those who are looking for some relax.
-This Spa will offer a variety of beauty treatments that combine beer baths and tasting, accompanied by traditional snacks.
+This offers a variety of beauty treatments that combine beer baths and tasting, accompanied by traditional snacks.
 The perfect idea for beer lovers who want to escape the winter cold.

 For our last suggestion to spend a winter day we have chosen a cultural plan; a visit to the Museo Casa de los Tiros.
 It is located in the barrio del Realejo, so you can access it by walking and then visit other places like the Cuarto Real de Santo Domingo.
 This museum house contains granadian popular art pieces such as sculptures, paintings, furniture and even Fajaluza pottery.
 It is usual for this museum to have temporal exhibitions.